Can I Build ADU in Bakersfield, CA? (2026)

 ADU Rules in Bakersfield

 ADU Rules in Bakersfield: Detached ADU max size: 1200 sq ft.
-Attached ADU max size: 50% of primary dwelling up to 1200 sqft.
+Attached ADU max size: 50 percent of the existing primary dwelling.
 Junior ADU (JADU): up to 500 sq ft, within existing structure.
 Setbacks: 4 ft side, 4 ft rear.
-Owner-occupancy: Owner-occupancy requirement eliminated statewide January 1, 2020 per AB 68.
-Bakersfield does not require either the primary dwelling or ADU to be owner-occupied.
-Bakersfield's affordable housing market makes ADU investment properties accessible to a broader range of investors than coastal California cities..
+Owner-occupancy: No additional standards, other than those provided in Section 66314, shall be used or imposed, including an owner-occupant requirement..
 State preemption applies: CA law requires Bakersfield to approve compliant ADUs by right.

 Costs & Fees

-ADU permits in Bakersfield: Total estimated permit cost: $1,200–$5,500 total permit fees — significantly lower than coastal California cities.
+ADU permits in Bakersfield: Total estimated permit cost: $1,200–$5,500 total permit fees.
 Contact the Bakersfield Building Division for current fee schedule.

 Timeline